naynecoder/yorm/README.md

 *Yorm* has been designed to need very few dependencies:

 - [HikariCP] - Hikari, to deal with the database
-- [MySql] - So far, the only database officially supported
+- [MySql] - Database supported and tested
+- [PostgreSql] - Database supported and tested, courtesy of [PabloGrisafi]
 - [Junit 5] - For the unit tests
 - [TestContainers] - Also for the unit tests
 - [Slf4j] - Logging is usually useful